ifjuszalaimihaly/news-portal/README.md

-# PHP News Portal (Framework nélkül)
+# PHP News Portal (No Framework)

-Ez egy PHP alapú hírportál, amely nem használ semmilyen PHP keretrendszert.
+This is a PHP news portal created **without using any PHP framework**.

-## Főbb funkciók
+## Key Functionality

+- List news
+- Read news one by one
+- Upload news with:
+  - Title
+  - Intro
+  - Text
+  - Published date
-- Hírek listázása
+  - Image
-- Egy adott hír megtekintése
-- Hír feltöltése (cím, bevezető, szöveg, megjelenési dátum, kép)
-- Hír szerkesztése
+- Edit news
-- Hír törlése
+- Delete news
-- A felhasználók csak a saját híreiket szerkeszthetik és törölhetik
+- Users can edit or delete **only their own** news items
+- Users can log in to the system

-## Felhasználói rendszer
+## Test Users

-- A felhasználók be tudnak jelentkezni a rendszerbe

-### Teszt felhasználók

-- Email: alice@example.com
+- email: alice@example.com
-  Jelszó: uKf7@E!c9wZr
+  password: uKf7@E!c9wZr

-- Email: bob@example.com
+- email: bob@example.com
-  Jelszó: P#v9eLt3*Msd
+  password: P#v9eLt3*Msd